 - Its an Alfa Romeo

-- The interior quality is a bit of a let down
+- The interior quality

 - Other models have more space for back seat passengers

 - Not as refined as its German rivals